Associated primes of powers of edge ideals and ear decompositions of graphs: Associated primes of powers of edge ideals

 \section{Associated primes of powers of edge ideals}

-In this section we will characterize the associated primes of $I^t$ in terms of $\G$.
 For a subset $F$ of $V$ we set $P_F = (x_i|\ i \in F)$.
 It is well known that every associated prime of $I^t$ is of the form $P_F$, where $F$ is a (vertex) cover of $\G$, i.e. $F$ meets every edge of $\G$.
 In particular, $P_F$ is a minimal associated prime of $I^t$ if and only if $F$ is a minimal cover of $\G$ (see e.g. \cite{HHT}).
-It remains to see when $P_F$ is an embedded prime of $I^t$.
+The remaining problem is to find a combinatorial criterion for $P_F$ to be an embedded prime of $I^t$ in terms of $\G$.
+The aim of this section is to deduce from Theorem \ref{maximal} such a criterion.